nodalida2021/nodalida2021.github.io/registration.md

 The registration fees are not subject to VAT.

+After the August 31 deadline, on-site registration will be possible at 260 EUR (student) and 290 EUR (regular).

 ## Social programme

 Both the welcome reception (30 September) and conference dinner (1 October) are included, provided that you indicate attendance in the registration form.